-Replication between servers in MySQL is based on the binary logging mechanism.
-The MySQL instance operating as the master (the source of the database changes) writes updates and changes as “events” to the binary log.
+This section describes replication between MySQL servers based on the binary logging method, where the MySQL instance operating as the master (the source of the database changes) writes updates and changes as “events” to the binary log.
 The information in the binary log is stored in different logging formats according to the database changes being recorded.
 Slaves are configured to read the binary log from the master and to execute the events in the binary log on the slave's local database.

 Each slave keeps a record of the binary log coordinates: The file name and position within the file that it has read and processed from the master.
 This means that multiple slaves can be connected to the master and executing different parts of the same binary log.
 Because the slaves control this process, individual slaves can be connected and disconnected from the server without affecting the master's operation.
-Also, because each slave remembers the position within the binary log, it is possible for slaves to be disconnected, reconnect and then “catch up” by continuing from the recorded position.
+Also, because each slave records the current position within the binary log, it is possible for slaves to be disconnected, reconnect and then resume processing.

 CHANGE MASTER TO statement on the